easyretrofit/retrofit-spring-boot-starter/README.md

 - [License](#license)

 ## Introduction
-`retrofit-spring-boot-starter` provides easier use and enhancement of common functions of Retrofit2 in SpringBoot project, and realizes the enhancement of common functions through more annotations.
+`easy-retrofit-spring-boot-starter` provides easier use and enhancement of common functions of Retrofit2 in SpringBoot project, and realizes the enhancement of common functions through more annotations.

 ## Install